 I worked full time at one job, my wife Karen answered the phone while I was at work, and we ran product in the evenings and weekends for our customers.
 We worked at it day by day then, all the while following up on leads and trying to grow sales.

 Alternative Molding Concepts opened for business June 2006 and is located at 4764 W. Selway Ave. in Post Falls, (208) 777-7620 www.amconcepts-inc.com.
 The owners have over 75 years combined experience in manufacturing and the injection molding industry.
 They produce plastic components and assemblies for one of the largest fitness equipment manufacturers in the world.
-Currently they have 12 employees and customers in the medical, health and fitness, agricultural.
-Soon they will be adding a client in the automotive market.
-Doug feels very few injection molding companies in the Pacific Northwest have experienced the demands for quality, responsiveness and customer service of an the automotive industry client.
+Currently, they have 12 employees and customers in the medical, health and fitness, agricultural.
+Soon they will be adding a client to the automotive market.
+Doug feels very few injection molding companies in the Pacific Northwest have experienced the demands for quality, responsiveness and customer service of an automotive industry client.

 Leveraging technology is also their core strength.
-They plan to invest in technology wherever it makes sense to support their customers and to improve quality.
+They plan to invest in technology wherever it makes sense to support their customers and improve quality.
 Because of their vast experience they can take products from a conceptual sketch on a napkin, or detailed and completely engineered CAD file of a complex plastic assembly.
 Their team of professionals will help bring each scenario to the same successful end result.

-As a member of the community Alternative Molding Concepts donates every year to the cancer foundation, military families, (they have a son in the marines in Afghanistan right now) as well as an educational foundation.
+As a member of the community, Alternative Molding Concepts donates every year to the cancer foundation, military families, (they have a son in the Marines in Afghanistan right now) as well as an educational foundation.